gravitational/teleport/docs/4.2/features/ssh_pam.md

 very helpful if you're a large organization and want to create local user directors on the fly.

-### Description
-Added ability to read in PAM environment variables from PAM handle and pass environment variables to PAM module `TELEPORT_USERNAME`, `TELEPORT_LOGIN`, and `TELEPORT_ROLES`.
+Teleport added ability to read in PAM environment variables from PAM handle and pass environment variables to PAM module `TELEPORT_USERNAME`, `TELEPORT_LOGIN`, and `TELEPORT_ROLES`.

-Refactored launching of shell to call PAM first.
-This allows a PAM module to create the user and home directory before attempting to launch a shell for said user.
+This PAM module to creates the user and home directory before attempting to launch a shell for said user.

-To do this the command passed to Teleport during re-exec has changed.
-Before the Teleport master process would resolve the user fully (`UID`, `GUID`, supplementary groups, shell, home directory) before re-launching itself to then launch a shell.
-However, if PAM is used to create the user on the fly and PAM has not been called yet, this will fail.

-Instead that work has now been pushed to occur in the child process.
-This means the Teleport master process now creates a payload with the minimum needed from *srv.ServerContext and will then re-exec itself.
-The child process will call PAM and then attempt to resolve the user (UID, GUID, supplementary groups, shell, home directory).

 ### Examples
 **Using pam_exec.so**

-Using pam_exec.so is the easiest way to use the PAM stack to create a user if the user does not already exist.
-The advantage of using pam_exec.so is that it usually ships with the operating system.
-The downside is that it doesn't provide access to some additional environment variables that Teleport sets (see the pam_script.so example for those) to use additional identity metadata in the user creation process.
+Using `pam_exec.so` is the easiest way to use the PAM stack to create a user if the user does not already exist.
+The advantage of using `pam_exec.so` is that it usually ships with the operating system.
+The downside is that it doesn't provide access to some additional environment variables that Teleport sets (see the `pam_script.so` example for those) to use additional identity metadata in the user creation process.

-You can either add pam_exec.so to your existing PAM stack for your application or write a new one for Teleport.
-In this example we'll write a new one to simplify how to use pam_exec.so with Teleport.
+You can either add `pam_exec.so` to your existing PAM stack for your application or write a new one for Teleport.
+In this example we'll write a new one to simplify how to use `pam_exec.so` with Teleport.

 Start by creating a file `/etc/pam.d/teleport` with the following contents.